TERESA LYNN

 Morocco rests atop of the African continent, right next door to Europe’s Iberian peninsula.
 Additionally, it is the western edge of the MENA (Middle East and North Africa) region, hence the significance of its name – Morocco means “the west”, and likewise, the country is a fusion of the intersecting cultures and geography which collide in this corner of the world.

 Whether it’s your first time to the Western Kingdom or a return visit, you’ll always find something new to experience.
 Here are 10 of our absolute favorites.
-LONELY PLANET

 TRAVEL HUMOR